Hohn

 ABOUT Maxwel

 A nature and wildlife cinematographer & photographer with a passion for showcasing the world's stunning natural diversity.
 Maxwel grew up on the Sunshine Coast of British Columbia before travelling around the world evolving his skills as a photographer.
 Maxwel is a certified commercial diver, rebreather diver, underwater and above water RED camera operator, tech diver, cave diver, experienced drone pilot, and acclaimed photographer.
-He's also a brand ambassador with Light & Motion, and Huish Outdoors, and a proud Canadian!
+He's also a brand ambassador with Divesoft, and Huish Outdoors, a Fellow of the Royal Canadian Geographical Society, and a proud Canadian!

 Q&A with Maxwel Hohn